LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-4-5.png)

-The analysis results show that the group with a higher DTW value (lower time series similarity) has a more considerable average distance between stations and vice versa.
-The similarity of the station data is related to the difference in geographical location, which should also support our hypothesis, confirming that the dispersion of air pollutants is indeed affected by geographical distance.
+Our analysis revealed that groups with higher DTW values (meaning the air quality data from these stations was less similar over time) tended to have stations that were further apart.
+Conversely, groups with more similar air quality data had stations that were closer together.
+This suggests that the spread of air pollutants is indeed influenced by how far apart these monitoring stations are, supporting our original idea.

 ### Correlation between data clusters and wind directions

-We then assume that the change in air quality is affected by the environmental wind field, so we explore whether the results of data clustering are related to the wind direction where the air quality station is located.
-We first retrieve the GPS coordinates of the station and convert the azimuth relationship between the two geographical locations.
-Then, according to the data clustering results, we calculated the correlation between the geographical location of azimuth and the wind direction on site.
-Finally, we conduct a simple statistical analysis of the obtained values and draw them in the figure below.
+First, we considered that changes in air quality might be influenced by the direction of the wind in the area.
+So, we looked into whether there's a link between the patterns we found in the air quality data and the wind direction at the air quality monitoring station.
+We started by getting the GPS coordinates of the station and then worked out the directional relationship between two places on the map.
+Next, we examined how the patterns in the data were connected to the wind direction at the station's location.
+After this, we did some basic statistical analysis and presented our findings in the figure below.

 ```python
 def get_bearing(lat1, long1, lat2, long2):